Air quality management in Surrey Heath

 In addition, Environmental Health monitors NO2 concentrations using diffusion tubes across a network which has recently been expanded to 53 locations, including one triplicate site co-located with the automatic monitoring station at Castle Road.
 The grid references of all our monitoring locations, and the results obtained at each monitoring sites, are stated in our Air Quality Annual Status Reports.

-Currently there is no statutory requirement for local authorities to monitor PM2.5 as part of the Local Air Quality Management framework.
-SHBC will continue to work with neighbouring local authorities, Surrey County Council, and other public agencies to meet PM2.5 long-term targets.
+work with neighbouring local authorities, Surrey County Council, and other public agencies to meet PM2.5 long-term targets.

 Surrey Heath Borough Council produces Air Quality Annual Status Reports (ASR), which provides an overview of local air quality.
-The 2023 report can be viewed below.
+The 2025 report can be viewed below.

 If you wish to obtain a copy of previous ASR reports, please contact environmental.health@surreyheath.gov.uk.
-ASRs will be provided in the format submitted and approved by Defra.
+ASRs will be provided in the format submitted to and approved by Defra.

 Working in partnership to improve air quality